Michal-Goldyn/docs-agent/README.md

 - Retrieval is vector-only, so questions phrased as symptoms rather than in the vocabulary of the docs can miss - hybrid search or query rewriting with a cheap model would help
 - No conversation history: every question is answered independently, follow-ups like "and how do I test that?" have no context
 - One language and one version are indexed, although the schema supports filtering by both
-- No unit tests yet: the chunker in particular has enough edge cases to deserve them
+- Tests: the chunker has unit tests, retrieval has no integration tests - that would need a database in CI